Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

-{For the optimization solvers, our method and the re-implemented PA use the same parameters in Algorithm} \ref{algo-LM}, while EF, BALM and BAREG use their default parameters as available on their open source implementation.
-All methods use the same termination condition shown in Sec. \ref{implementation} (i.e. maximal iteration number beow 50, rotation update below $10^{-6}$ rad, and translation update below $10^{-6}$ m), except for EF, which we found it converges too slowly and hence set the maximal iteration steps to 1000.
-In addition to the open source version of BALM (denoted by BALM), which samples only three points from each plane to lower the computation load, we also evaluated another vision (denoted by BALM-full) which keeps all the points on a plane and use the same default parameters as its open sourced version.
+For the solver parameters, our method and the re-implemented PA {(and its variant PA (inner))} use the parameters specified in {Section \ref{implementation} and \cite{zhou2020efficient}, respectively}, while EF, BALM and BAREG use their default parameters as available on their open source implementation.
+All methods use the same termination condition shown in Sec. \ref{implementation} (i.e. maximal iteration number below 200, rotation update below $10^{-6}$ rad, and translation update below $10^{-6}$ m), except for EF, which we found it converges too slowly and hence set the maximal iteration steps to 2000.
+In addition to the open source version of BALM (denoted by BALM), which samples only three points from each plane to lower the computation load, we also evaluated another vision (denoted by {BALM (full)}) which keeps all the points on a plane and use the same default parameters as its open sourced version.
 All solvers use the same initial pose trajectories detailed later.

-{For the feature association, we use the same adaptive voxelization proposed in our previous work BALM \cite{liu2021balm}, which registers all points in the world frame (using the initial trajectory) and recursively cuts the space into smaller voxels until the voxel contains a single feature that associates the points from multiple scans.
-EF did not address the feature association problem and PA did not open relevant association codes, so we use the method of BALM \cite{liu2021balm} too.
-BAREG used a adaptive voxelization method similar to BALM but has its own implementation, which we retain.} All feature associations have the same set of parameters: the root voxel size $L$, the maximum voxelization layer $l_{\text{max}}$, the minimum number of points $n_{\text{min}}$ for a feature test, and the feature test thresholds $\gamma$.
-Exact values of these parameters are provided later.